-- (d) the GOC's capital structure and dividend policies; - (e) an outline of the major infrastructure investments proposed to be undertaken by the GOC during the relevant financial year; - (f) an outline of the borrowings made, and proposed to be made, by the GOC; - (g) an outline of the policies adopted by the GOC to minimise and manage any risk of investments and borrowings that may adversely affect its financial stability; - (h) an outline of the GOC's policies and procedures relating to the acquisition and disposal of major assets; - (i) the GOC's accounting policies that apply to the preparation of its accounts; - (j) the type of information to be given to the shareholding Ministers, including information to be given in quarterly and annual reports. - (2) The GOC's shareholding Ministers may exempt the GOC from including any matter, or any aspect of a matter, mentioned in subsection (1) in the statement of corporate intent. - (3) Subsection (1) does not limit the matters that may be included in a statement of corporate intent.
+- (e) an outline of the major infrastructure investments proposed to be undertaken by the GOC during the relevant financial year; - (f) an outline of the borrowings made, and proposed to be made, by the GOC; - (g) an outline of the policies adopted by the GOC to minimise and manage any risk of investments and borrowings that may adversely affect its financial stability; - (h) an outline of the GOC's policies and procedures relating to the acquisition and disposal of major assets; - (i) the GOC's accounting policies that apply to the preparation of its accounts; - (j) the type of information to be given to the shareholding Ministers, including information to be given in quarterly and annual reports.

+(2) Subsection (1) does not limit the matters that may be included in a statement of corporate intent.